aleshaleksey/fansys23/04-combat.md

 - They generally take between a couple of seconds to a dozen minutes to cast ("minor action" to "10 minutes"), but generally take a "main action".
 - Their effect is either immediate, or lasts no longer than a few days.
-- Their effect has a range of no more than a mile of a caster.
+- Their range is generally no more than a mile.
-- Their effect has a radius of no more than a mile (eg. search spells) or 108ft (eg. explosion magic).
+- Their effect has a radius of no more than a mile for utility spells (eg. search spells) or about 120ft for offensive spells (eg. explosion magic).
 - They typically take 1-10 MP dice to cast.

 Casting spells involve a combination of one or more of the following components: